intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

 coordinate system cannot be considered as constant anymore.
 Moreover, these values do not only change within one coordinate system, but also when changing from one lane-based system to another one.
-To overcome this issue, we use a _"Situation-Based Coordinate System"_, that is described in detail in the next section.
-This system is unique for each situation (ego vehicle - object pair) and comprises _all_ lanes required to describe this situation.
+To overcome this issue, we use a _"Constellation-specific Lane Coordinate System"_, that is described in detail in the next section.
+This system is unique for each constellation (ego vehicle - object pair) and comprises _all_ lanes required to describe that constellation.

-#### Chosen Design: Individual Situation-Based Coordinate System
+#### Chosen Design: Individual Constellation-specific Lane Coordinate System
-As RSS performs a worst case assessment, the idea followed by the ad-rss-lib implementation is to calculate the min/max position values of the vehicles within the situation specific coordinate system.
-According to the constellation of the vehicles within the situation, the respective worst case lateral and longitudinal border values are selected and processed by the RSS formulas.
+As RSS performs a worst case assessment, the idea followed by the ad-rss-lib implementation is to calculate the min/max position values of the vehicles within the constellation-specific lane coordinate system.
+According to the constellation of the vehicles within the constellation, the respective worst case lateral and longitudinal border values are selected and processed by the RSS formulas.
 Like this, it is assured that the calculations are sound, nevertheless this might lead to a more cautious behavior of the vehicle.